Wi-Fi/Bluetooth

 Device C3:3E:68:5E:E7:1F MX Master 2S

-Execute the pair command to pair the device with your peripherals' address.
+Execute pair to pair the device with your peripheral's address.

 [bluetooth]# pair C3:3E:68:5E:E7:1F

-When pairing succeeds, a passkey dialog may appear.
-Confirm the pairing request by clicking “Pair” in the UI or typing yes in the terminal so the connection can proceed.
+A pairing code prompt may appear during the pairing.
+Confirm it by clicking "Pair" in the UI or typing yes in the terminal so the connection can proceed.

 [CHG] Device C3:3E:68:5E:E7:1F Modalias: usb:v046DpB019d0006